Applying clock comparison methods to pulsar timing observations: Results

 \subsection{Red noise}

-The strong red noise case is of particular interest as it shows how well the different methods can in principle divide different red noise realizations in the strong signal regime.
+The strong red noise case is of particular interest as it shows how well the different methods can in principle divide different red noise realizations in the large-signal regime.
 An overview on the constraints on the PTA parameters for the red noise case is given by table \ref{table:13_ev} for the standard PTA/LSL and clock metrology analysis.
 The overall posterior distributions for all methods are shown in figure \ref{fig:13_recovery}.
 The results of some example analyses of a single simulation set can be found in figure \ref{fig:13_spread}.

-In general all methods can detect the injected red noise signal very well.
-As the red noise is very strong, there is very little difference in the constraints on the red noise parameters $\gamma_{PTA}$ and $\log_{10} A_{PTA}$ between the PTA and the LSL analysis.
+In general, all methods can detect the injected red noise very well.
+As the red noise is very large, there is very little difference in the constraints on the red noise parameters $\gamma_{PTA}$ and $\log_{10} A_{PTA}$ between the PTA and the LSL analysis.
 Both are centered around the injected values with tight constraints, see top panels of figure \ref{fig:13_recovery}.
-So does the CS recovery, although with a small tail.
-Whereas the PSD gives broader distributions than the PTA comparison.
+So do the spectral method recoveries, although with a very small tail, which is longer for the PSD compared to the CS.
 The uncertainties in the spectral methods allow for small values even at the lowest frequencies.
 This leads to a tail of lower amplitudes being recovered, see table \ref{table:13_ev}.
 Both variances and covariances perform very similarly to the PTA/LSL analysis in terms of the tightness of the constraints on the red noise parameters, especially PVAR and PCOV are comparable to the LSL analysis.
 This is due to the fact that the higher time steps are dominated by red noise and have therefore very similar VAR/COV values.
 Additionally, the absolute uncertainties $\sigma_i$ are the same for both variances and covariances.